 Enteralia, E40

 Enteralia Bioscience is a healthcare and pharmaceutical company formed in 2021 from Nemysis Limited.
-Enteralia is developing E40, an oral enzyme that effectively breaks down gluten even in absence of pepsin.
+Enteralia is developing E40, an oral enzyme that effectively breaks down gluten even in the absence of pepsin.
 E40 was originally discovered in soil and is now produced through recombinant technology.
-E40 has the potential to become a first-in-class, first line pharmaceutical option for celiac disease and other gluten-related disorders.
+E40 has the potential to become a first-in-class, first-line pharmaceutical option for celiac disease and other gluten-related disorders.
 Read more about Enteralia.

 IM Therapeutics

-IM Therapeutics’approach to celiac disease is to identify and develop an oral small molecule drug that blocks the function of HLA-DQ2, the major genetic risk factor for celiac disease.
+IM Therapeutics’ approach to celiac disease is to identify and develop an oral small-molecule drug that blocks the function of HLA-DQ2, the major genetic risk factor for celiac disease.
 Their platform approach has identified candidate drugs that specifically block DQ2, and these lead compounds are undergoing further development and testing prior to use in patients.
 Read more about IM Therapeutics.

 Imcyse, Imotopes™

 Imcyse is a clinical-stage biopharmaceutical company developing a new class of antigen-specific immunotherapies called Imotopes™.
-These synthetic peptidesstimulate the body’s own immune system to specifically “delete”only the cells that drive abnormal immune attacks while leaving the rest of the immune system functioning normally.
+These synthetic peptides stimulate the body’s own immune system to specifically “delete” only the cells that drive abnormal immune attacks while leaving the rest of the immune system functioning normally.
 Imcyse is applying its Imotope™ technology for the treatment of various chronic autoimmune diseases, including celiac disease.
 Read more about Imcyse.

 Parvus Therapeutics, PVT301